-Air Tech Air Conditioning & Plumbing has compiled a list of HVAC maintenance methods for homeowners to keep their homes comfortable and their HVAC units energy-efficient.
+Air Tech of Houston AC & Plumbing has compiled a list of HVAC maintenance methods for homeowners to keep their homes comfortable and their HVAC units energy-efficient.
 If necessary, the professionals will also offer an HVAC tune-up.

 How To Have A More Energy-Efficient HVAC And Save Money

 For an energy-efficient HVAC unit, consider leaving most of the air vents in your home open.
 Air vents that are closed in over 10% of air-conditioned space create a pressure imbalance and reduce the effectiveness of the HVAC system.

 Moisture-producing chores should be done when the outside temperature is cooler, as this will keep your HVAC system from working too hard.
 Doing chores such as washing clothes and dishes and mopping floors early in the morning or at night helps control how hard the system works.
 You can lessen the load the cooling system takes on by finding ways to prevent heat gain, such as covering windows on hot, sunny days.

 Air Conditioners And Heat Pumps